teetow/elementary_grid/README.md

 ### Known issues and questions

-* Adding a note at just the right / wrong moment will corrupt playback for one pattern cycle.
-Let's call it jazz.
 * If you absolutely spray the grid with notes, you'll get some clipping.
 Aural injury insurance not included.
 * Yes, you can use MIDI input with Elementary Audio.
 It's that awesome.
 * Yes, you can use it to make VST and AU plugins.